gernest/requiemdb/REDDIT.md

 is looking for a humble, mid-level software engineer please give me a chance, I promise you won't be disappointed (My email is on my profile).

+If you find my project useful please share my story with your boss, I would rather have my application read than a github star, it very hard to get first interview screening for me right now.